Introduction to parsnipSource:

 The package makes the translation between

-trees and the real names in each of the implementations.
+real names in each of the implementations.

 - The model type differentiates models.
 Example types are: random forests, logistic regression, linear support vector machines, etc.